 My children do not have any special needs

 Attention deficit / hyperactivity disorder (AD/HD)

 Autism / pervasive development disorder (PDD)

 Blindness / visual impairment

 Cerebral palsy

 Child who uses a wheelchair or walker

 Deaf / hearing loss

 Developmental delay (DD)

 Down syndrome

 Emotional disturbance

 Epilepsy / Seizure disorder

 Intellectual disability (formerly mental retardation)

 Learning disabilities / differences

 Speech and language impairments

 Spina bifida

 Traumatic brain injury

 Other (please specify)

-32. Do any children in your home...

-Yes No Not Sure
+o any children in your home Yes No Not Su

 Know how to swim

 Wear a bike/skate helmet

 Use a car/booster seat (under age 8)

 Wear a seatbelt at all times

 Have access to a pool where you live

 Receive all shots to prevent disease

 Have a history of being bullied (including social media)

 Receive gun safety education

 Use Sunscreen

-Eat at Least 3 Servings of Fruits and Vegetables Every Day

-Exercise at Least 60 Minutes Every Day

-Get 8 Hours or More of Sleep Every Night

-Eat Fast Food Every Week

-Drink Sugary-Sweetened Sodas, Energy Drinks, or Sports Drinks Every Day

-Eat Junk Food Every Day

-Stay Home from School 5 or More Days a Year Because of Health Issues

-Need Regular Access to a School Nurse

-Attend a Public or Charter School

-These next questions are about your view or opinion of the community in which you live.

-33. Overall how would you rate the health of the community in which you live?
-(Please choose only one)

-Very unhealthy Unhealthy Somewhat healthy 🗌 Healthy Very healthy □Not sure

-34. Please read the list of risky behaviors listed below.
-Which three do you believe are the most harmful to the overall health of your community?
-Mark which you think are:

-1 Most harmful; 2 Second-most harmful; 3 Third-most harmful

-Please mark only three, using 1, 2 and 3
+Eat at Least 3 Servings of Fruits and Vegetables Every Day Exercise at Least 60 Minutes Every Day Get 8 Hours or More of Sleep Every Night Eat Fast Food Every Week Drink Sugary-Sweetened Sodas, Energy Drinks, or Sports Drinks Every Day Eat Junk Food Every Day Stay Home from School 5 or More Days a Year Because of Health Issues Need Regular Access to a School Nurse Attend a Public or Charter School These next questions are about your view or opinion of the community in whic :h you live.
+33. Attend a Public or Charter School live?
+(P lease d choose only Attend a Public or Charter School These next questions are about your view or opinion of the community Overall how would you rate the health of the community in which you one) Very unhealthy Unhealthy Somewhat healthy Healthy live?
+(P Please o y healt choose only Attend a Public or Charter School These next questions are about your view or opinion of the community Overall how would you rate the health of the community in which you lone) Very unhealthy Unhealthy Somewhat healthy Healthy sure Please read the list of risky behaviors listed below.
+Which three do you harmful to the overall health of your community?
+Mark which you think 1 Most harmful; 2 Second-most harmful; 3 Third-most harmful live?
+(P Please o y healt choose only Attend a Public or Charter School These next questions are about your view or opinion of the community Overall how would you rate the health of the community in which you lone) Very unhealthy Unhealthy Somewhat healthy Healthy sure Please read the list of risky behaviors listed below.
+Which three do you harmful to the overall health of your community?
+Mark which you think 1 Most harmful; 2 Second-most harmful; 3 Third-most harmful live?
+(P Please of y healt choose only hy Not ne most Attend a Public or Charter School These next questions are about your view or opinion of the community Overall how would you rate the health of the community in which you one) Very unhealthy Unhealthy Somewhat healthy Healthy sure Please read the list of risky behaviors listed below.
+Which three do you harmful to the overall health of your community?
+Mark which you think 1 Most harmful; 2 Second-most harmful; 3 Third-most harmful Please mark only three, using 1, 2 and 3 live?
+(P Please of y healt choose only hy Not ne most